Ashwin-Iyer1/Oura-message-bot/README.md

 ## Features

-- **Daily Health Summaries**: Automatically fetches your sleep, activity, and readiness scores.
+- **Expanded Metrics**: Includes Daily Stress, SpO2, and Workouts alongside sleep, activity, and readiness.
 - **AI Insights**: Uses OpenAI (GPT-4o) to analyze your data and provide personalized, encouraging tips.
 - **Telegram Integration**: Receives daily reports directly in your preferred chat.
+- **Interactive Commands**: Send "run" to the bot to trigger an immediate summary.
 - **Sandbox Mode**: Includes a test script to verify API connections using Oura's Sandbox environment.

 ## Prerequisites